colinlienard/react-customizable-popup/README.md

 }
 ```

 If you test this code, you will see that your toggler is present.
 The popup is located at the [`root`](#root) of your application.
-When you click on your toggler, the popup will appear on top of all the other elements, along with an optional [`background`](#background) that allows you to close the popup by clicking on it.
+When you click on your toggler, the popup will appear on top of all the other elements, along with an optional [`backdrop`](#backdrop) that allows you to close the popup by clicking on it.

 You can also add an element (like a cross for example) inside the popup to close it.
 To do this, add the attribute `data-close` to your element.